SHOAH ON EXHIBIT for DONATION 2025

-This is how the art could look in a Holocaust Museum
+This is how the art could look in a Museum

 Never Again is Now !

-I today 2023 / 24 still work tireless with art in all its many forms but my heart is with this art collections for donation.
-I aslo work today since 11 years in symbioses with my Jewish wife and together we create art for peace and humanity and against all kinds of racism.
+I also work today for 11 years in symbiosis with my Jewish wife and together we create art for peace and humanity and against all kinds of racism.

 During the 1920s, my grandmother was good friends with Raoul Wallenberg's mother in Stockholm, so I have also had contact with his family.
-My Shoah collection includes one of his Swedish military hats, as well as other original memorabilia.
-Additionally, I have been in contact with Per Anger since 1986 when he visited my art exhibit in New York.
-During the Holocaust, Mr Anger was Raoul Wallenberg's associate in Budapest.
+My Shoah collection includes one of his Swedish military hats, as well as other original memorabilia related to Wallenbergs efforts in Budapest.
+Additionally, I once met and talked with Per Anger, Raulel Wallenberg's assistant and private chauffeur in 1986 when he visited my art exhibit in New York.
 Together with Wallenberg, he saved many Jewish people risking their lives in the process.
+By saving as many as possible with Wallenberg’s Swedish Protection Passports he saved the face of humanity.
 In 2000, I had the opportunity to meet Elie Wiesel when I exhibited some of my Shoah art at the first International Forum on the Holocaust Conference in Stockholm.
-As an Absolut Vodka Artist, I donated a Shoah artwork titled "Playing for Time" to Michel Roux.
-It now resides in the collection of the United States Holocaust Memorial Museum in Washington, DC.
+As an Absolut Vodka Artist, I donated a Shoah artwork titled "Playing for Time" to its director Michel Roux.
+It now resides in the collection of the United States Holocaust Memorial Museum in Washington.

 The Shoah project uses a range of media, including painting, collage on canvas, and sculptural pieces that relate to the persecutions and exterminations, or to the lives of Jewish families before the deportations.
 Aside from traditional photography and video installations, I also used remnants of the actual places where the crimes took place.